Steveorevo/node-red-contrib-string/README.md

   msg.payload = greet.delRightMost(" ").append("World");
 ```

-There are several easy ways to include string's methods in your JavaScript
+There are several easy ways to make the string object's methods available in your
-function nodes:
+JavaScript function nodes:

-##### Include String Node in Flow
+#### Include String Node in Flow
 A simple way is to just include the string node in your flow before the Node-RED
 function node.
 The string node will normally return a native JavaScript string
 datatype; however, if you use the setValue method with no value, a string.js